 decorator until retirement when he worked for his son in the family

 garage business until the age of 85.
-He remains in reasonably good
+He remained in reasonably good

-health at the age of 94, and has a very active mind, still doing
+health until his death and has a very active mind, still doing

 crosswords and puzzles, and going out socially three times a week.
 He

 has 3 children, 8 grandchildren, 14 great grandchildren, 2 great-great

 grandchildren, 2 step-daughters, 5 step-grandchildren and 4 step-great